Birth Control Options

 Forgot to take or late taking your birth control?
 You could be at risk of getting pregnant.
 Contact a public health nurse, your doctor, or pharmacist about what to do.
 Information about forgetting or taking your birth control late can also be found at the SexandU website.

 Emergency Birth Control

 Did you have unprotected sex and don’t want to get pregnant?
 Emergency birth control should be taken ASAP (within 5 days).
-To find out if emergency birth control is right for you, drop in to a Sexual Health clinic, or call the Health ACTION Line at 1-800-660-5853 to speak with a Public Health Nurse.
+To find out if emergency birth control is right for you, drop in to a Sexual Health clinic, or call 1-800-660-5853 to speak with a Public Health Nurse.
 Visit the Clinics & Classes page to find a Sexual Health Clinic near you.